 Policy on safety

-Consumer NZ holds that safety is of paramount importance; makes safety a major feature of its testing and supports the recall of unsafe products.
+Consumer NZ holds that safety is of paramount importance; it makes safety a major feature of its testing and supports the recall of unsafe products.

 Policy on sales

 Consumer NZ may from time to time sell content and other forms of communication.
 Such items may be produced and published by Consumer NZ, solely or in joint venture with other producers and publishers, or sourced from other producers and publishers.